 David Koster is an obsessive New York City assistant district attorney who gets into trouble because of his passion for justice.
 His boss, Anthony Celese, tries to keep him under control ...

 David Koster is an obsessive New York City assistant district attorney who gets into trouble because of his passion for justice.
 His boss, Anthony Celese, tries to keep him under control while New York police detective Frank Malloy helps him solve cases.
-Koster's wife Jessica is a viola player in a string quartet and her own life's priorities come into conflict with David's.Written by
+Koster's wife Phyllis is a viola player in a string quartet and her own life's priorities come into conflict with David's.Written by

 J.E.
 McKillop <firstname.lastname@example.org>

 16 of 17 people found this review helpful.

 Was this review helpful to you?